lqez/django-summernote/README.md

 In settings.py,

     SUMMERNOTE_CONFIG = {
-        # Usage of iframe
+        # Using SummernoteWidget - iframe mode
-        'iframe': True,
+        'iframe': True,  # or set False to use SummernoteInplaceWidget - no iframe mode

         # Change editor size
         'width': '100%',